- About Us

 Xi’an City, Shaanxi Province, China 710062

 Please note that regular airmail takes approximately two weeks to arrive in China from the U.S., although occasionally it may take up to a month or longer.
 We recommend that items of value be sent via express mail services.
-Fedex appears to be the most reliable carrier at this time as it delivers directly to the Xi'an SNU campus
+Should you choose this option, be sure to check with the express delivery company about any in-country tax rates.

 Xi'an Resident Director: Orion Young, 杨华星